stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/Post Setup/README.md

 	Double Click to run

 	*This is the best possible setting for having nice battery but being able to wake up after closing the lid or the display goes to sleep on its own

 	1) Sets no "deep" sleep and no "hibernation" and the display to turn off after 2 minutes.

-	2)You can change this by opening in TextMate (PostSetupApps.zip) and changing all instances of "displaysleep 2" to whatever number you want in minutes for the display to cut off.
+	2) You can change this by opening in TextMate (PostSetupApps.zip) and changing all instances of "displaysleep 2" to whatever number you want in minutes for the display to cut off.

 	3) If you close the lid, it will not ask for password when opening unless the same 2 minutes or the number you choose to put there if you edit pmsetter

-		A)so use the included "DisplaySleepLock" executable
-        to lock your machine before closing the lid
+		A) so use the included "DisplaySleepLock" executable to lock your machine before closing the lid

             or

 		B) you can lock from the Apple Menu before closing the lid so that password is required when you open the lid if done before your displaysleep time setting

 ## neofetch
     executable to see your Mac Info nice and neat like in my screenshot